Junnygram/devops/session4/aws/ec2/readme.md

     - Convert the `.pem` file to a `.ppk` file using PuTTYgen.
     - Configure PuTTY to use the `.ppk` file for SSH connections.

-### Summary

-- **Key Pairs**: Essential for secure SSH access to EC2 instances.
-Generate a key pair and download the private key securely.
-- **Instance Launch**: Choose the right AMI and instance type, configure network and storage settings, and ensure security measures like setting SSH access restrictions.
-- **SSH Access**: Use the private key to connect to your instance securely.
-### AWS EC2 Instance Management and Connection Guide

 #### Managing EC2 Instances